timewave-computer/neutron-cross-chain-vault-deployment/strategist/strategist_getting_started.md

 #### Log Locations

 **Development:**
-- Console output when running with `cargo run`
+Logs output to console when running with `cargo run`

 **Production (systemd):**
 ```bash